PWCT Docs Features Programming Paradigm

 We can create a resistance as a procedure/function but with long address like CircuitName\BranchName\ResistanceName

-Then we can call this resistances at any time and the resistance code will be executed even if the branch switch is OFF.
+Then we can call this resistance at any time and the resistance code will be executed even if the branch switch is OFF.

 Fig. 12 Code Unit